AfterWorkTea/mparser/README.md

 * POJO - use plain Java objects for maximal compatibility.
 * Implements own token and grammar engine from scratch, avoided dependencies on any fancy classes.
 * High performance and low memory consumption model with event messages similar to SAX.
-* Powerful, built-in engine that allows to globally identify and distinguish XML elements.
+* Powerful, built-in engine that allows to globally identify and distinguish XML elements while traversing an XML.
 * Very simple language to explicitly define structure of XML (their elements like very simple XPath).
-* Implements subset of XML grammar that grantees parsing most of XML files.
+* Implements subset of XML grammar that guarantees parsing most of XML files.

 All together it gives a parser that:
 * Can parse most XML files (as long they uses only the selected rules).
 * The jar takes only some KB and doesn't require any external classes.
-* Combines advantages of both SAX and DOM: takes minimum resources and allows to unambiguously address XML elements.
+* Combines advantages of both SAX and DOM: takes minimum resources and allows to unambiguously traverse XML elements.

-Very loosely the that can be expressed as:
+Very loosely the MParser grammar can be expressed as:

 * The system complies with XML elements: empty tag element or a sequence of start element, content and end element.
 * A tag includes name.
 A start tag might also include attributes in addition to a name.